zhangcr03/zhangcr03.github.io/contents/publications.md

 #### Working Papers

-- **Blockchain E-Invoicing, Digital Tax Administration, and Stock Price Crash Risk** (sole author).
+- **Blockchain E-Invoicing, Digital Tax Administration, and Stock Price Crash Risk**.
 Revise and resubmit at *Journal of Financial Stability*.

-- **Scales and Spreadsheets: Judicial Improvements and Corporate Cost Management Decisions** (sole author).
+- **Scales and Spreadsheets: Judicial Improvements and Corporate Cost Management Decisions**.
 Under review at *The British Accounting Review*.

-- **Technology-Enabled Regulation and Capital Market Price Discovery** (sole author).
+- **Technology-Enabled Regulation and Capital Market Price Discovery**.
 Under review at *Journal of International Financial Markets, Institutions and Money*.

-- **How Dividend Tax Policy Reshapes Corporate Liquidity Management: Evidence from China** (sole author).
+- **How Dividend Tax Policy Reshapes Corporate Liquidity Management: Evidence from China**.
 Under review at *Pacific-Basin Finance Journal*.